Is your iCloud Drive taking up space on Mac? Of course, it is and it’s probably taking up more space than it should. Why is that so?

 So, it’s safe to say that the reason why your iCloud Drive is taking up space on your Mac is that you’re frequently accessing the huge files from Apple’s iCloud server.

 Part 3.
-How Do I Clear Space on My iCloud Drive?
+How Do I Stop iCloud from Taking up Space on My Mac?

-There are two easy methods for you to fix iCloud Drive taking up space on Mac issue.
+There are 3 easy methods for you to fix iCloud Drive taking up space on Mac issue.
 Read on to learn more about these two easy ways.

 Method #1.
 Enable the Optimize Mac Storage Feature